top of page

 Since 2015, the Helen Plum Library Foundation has supported the library’s mission by working to meet the wishes of the community and library that fall outside the library’s budget.
 From technology to programs and collections, to services, the building and grounds, our goal is to help fund the future so the library can focus on what’s needed today.

-April 2023: Helen Plum Library Grand opening
+Helen Plum Library Foundation